censusapi

 ) and number (NUI_PT

-) of people
+) of people who

-uninsured, using the wildcard star (*) to retrieve data for all
+are uninsured, using the wildcard star (*) to retrieve data for all

 counties.